DekuWorks/RexusAmptierEMSTampaFl/README.md

 ## 🚨 Overview

 A comprehensive, production-ready Emergency Management System built with **C# ASP.NET Core** and modern cloud technologies.
-This system provides real-time incident management, responder coordination, and emergency response capabilities for the Tampa-FL area.
+This system provides real-time incident management, responder coordination, and emergency response capabilities for the Tampa-FL area with advanced features for combined utilities like WSSC Water.

 ## ✨ Key Features